Financial Aid

 Financial Aid Disbursements

-Federal and university financial aid disburses on Mondays and Wednesdays of every month with some exceptions.
+Federal and university financial aid typically disburses twice a week of every month with some exceptions.
 A student must meet various federal regulations in order to be eligible for a disbursement of federal financial aid.
 Financial aid does not disburse on scheduled University holidays.
 Federal loans do not disburse during the monthly reconciliation period from approximately the 25th of each month and the first Monday after the first Saturday of the next month.
 Final disbursement days and financial aid processing days for each semester are published on the academic calendar each year.

 Standards for Satisfactory Academic Progress